clj-kondo/clj-kondo/doc/ai/adr/0002-flow-sensitive-narrowing.md

 A set-valued tag needs no new checking code. `match?` already has a set branch that passes when any member could satisfy the expected type, so a union narrows leniently.

+## Or narrowing (unmerged, branch `flow-narrow-or`)

+`(or (pred x) (pred x) ..)` on one local narrows `x` to the union of the predicates' types, reusing the set-valued tag path.
+It is correct and free of false positives, but it found no findings on the regression corpora (metabase, clerk, clj-kondo deps), so its value is unproven.
+Kept on branch `flow-narrow-or` rather than merged.

 ## Negative narrowing (deferred)